PeriHub/PeriLab.jl/docs/src/devLog.md

     IO
     nodesets are not defined yet in Exodus.jl
 ## planned feature
+    static arrays package -> speed up
-    time step minimum for all cores -> parallel computing! -> done matrix -> reshape from vector for better use search for jl files in material
+    integration of FEM Julia package -> coupling might be better, becaus of more functionality time step minimum for all cores -> parallel computing! -> done matrix -> reshape from vector for better use search for jl files in material